-Management Implications: By identifying the specific movement corridors, overwintering areas, timing, and magnitude of migration the Department can more effectively work with stakeholders to plan for and improve deer, elk, and pronghorn movement across the Northcentral landscape.
-An added benefit is that this data will also help guide the Department's deer, elk, and pronghorn management by properly delineating biologically functional populations.
+Management Implications: By identifying the specific movement corridors, stopover and overwintering areas, and timing and magnitude of migration the Department can more effectively work with stakeholders to plan for and improve deer and elk migration in the northern Sangre de Cristo Mountains.
+An added benefit is that this data will also help guide the Department's deer and elk management by properly delineating biologically functional populations.
 This will ensure the Department collects accurate survey data and can allocate hunting licenses appropriately.
 This data may also help identify areas where the Department of Transportation should consider wildlife crossings or potential wildlife fencing to keep movements intact.